 - Citibank CitiBusiness ThankYou: 15K ThankYou points

-Clearly the Chase Ink cards have the best signup bonuses of the lot.
-Note that you may receive better signup bonuses through targeted mailings or by visiting a branch office.
+Clearly the Chase Ink cards have the best intro offers of the lot.
+Note that you may receive better welcome offers through targeted mailings or by visiting a branch office.

 Earnings on spend

 Let’s look at the point earnings from each card: